duncanbradley/duncanbradley.github.io/index.md

 layout: default
 ---

 I am a second-year PhD student in cognitive psychology at the University of Manchester.
-My research explores the cognitive processes involved in extracting meaning from data visualisations.
+My research explores the cognitive processes involved in extracting meaning from data visualisations, and the influence of design choices on the interpretation of presented information.
 As a founder member of the University of Manchester’s Open Research Working Group, I am passionate about open science and reproducibility.

 ---